PooriaT/GPX_helper/README.md

 - [`ffmpeg`](https://ffmpeg.org/) available in your `PATH` when exporting video

 ## Installation
 Clone or download this repository.
-Install the tools you need:
+Install the tools you need for the backend:

 ```bash
 # Core dependency for gpx_splitter.py